 - Free or reduced-rate parking and tolls

-These incentives greatly reduce the actual expense of purchasing an electric vehicle.
+The incentives reduces the actual expenses of purchasing an electric vehicle.

 Charging Infrastructure: Is Range Anxiety Still an Issue?